marcelmaatkamp/NxNativescriptWorkspace/README.md

 ## Generate your first application

-Run `ng generate app myapp` to generate an application.
-When using Nx, you can create multiple applications and libraries in the same CLI workspace.
-Read more [here](http://nrwl.io/nx).

 The steps I took to create this workspace and build the application for the Google Playstore:

 ```